shivam990/About-Me/README.md

 # Who am I ?

 My name is **Shivam Varshney**.
 I passed my Engineering in Computer Science from Zakir Hussain College of Engineering & Technology, AMU Aligarh.I belongs to a small town of UP, India.
 I started my coding journey in 2015 when I needed to build a website for my interest.
 After devoting 3 years to coding, Web & Android Development, in 2018 I shifted my interest into the field of Data Science.
-Since then, I breathe data.

 # What do I do ?